pwim/middleman-social_image/README.md

 You can now refer to this image as normal within your middleman application.

 In preview mode, you don't need any other special setup.
-However, to generate the images in build, you also need to be running the preview server with `bundle exec middleman server`.
+However, to generate the images in build, you also need to be running the preview server.
+While you can use `bundle exec middleman server`, using a concurrent server like puma can speed up the generation incredibly.